 The Radical Housewife, as she nicknames herself in the wilds of MySpace, dives into street actions, political campaigns (both Michele Bachmann and Al Franken make appearances) school curriculum debates, and a serious case of activist burnout before attending the midnight wedding of her BFFs, two women with children whose dream to be included in what we know as American family values inspired much of her activist adventure.

-The book has tears, SWAT officers, flame wars, ultrasounds, an unfortunate but inevitable amount of white liberal guilt, measured use of wonky statistics, feminists with no interest in children, moms with no interest in politics, a bemused but supportive husband, and two energetic, sensitive kids who deserve a more compassionate world.
+The book has tears, SWAT officers, flame wars, ultrasounds, an unfortunate but inevitable amount of white liberal guilt, measured use of wonky statistics, feminists with no interest in children, moms with no interest in politics, a bemused but supportive husband, and two energetic, sensitive kids who deserve to grow up in a compassionate world.

 The Radical Housewife will be published in the auspicious midterm election year of 2014* by Medusa’s Muse Press.